 Information Not Covered by the Practitioner’s Conclusion (Ref: Para.
-74(c))
+76(c))

-A132.
-To avoid misunderstanding and undue reliance on information that has not been subject to assurance, where the GHG statement includes information such as comparatives, that is not covered by the practitioner’s conclusion, that information is ordinarily identified as such in the GHG statement and in the practitioner’s assurance report.
+A135.
+To avoid misunderstanding and undue reliance on information that has not been subject to assurance, where the GHG statement includes information, such as comparatives, that is not covered by the practitioner’s conclusion, that information is ordinarily identified as such in the GHG statement and in the practitioner’s assurance report.

 Emissions Deductions (Ref: Para.
-74(f))
+76(f))